physicsdude/Presentation-Builder/README.md

 Check out a recording of the talk on YouTube.
 <https://www.youtube.com/watch?v=PNFiIU8S-7g>
 Warning: it's one hour, four minutes long.
 I was told to take my time :)

+I also based another talk about Perl debugging at least partly on this module, see Presentation-Builder/t/data/nov14.html